gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The thickness of the rubber used is another factor in outsole design.
 Climbing inevitably wears the outsole away bit by bit.
-A solid 5 mm sheet of rubber will provide more stiffness and make it a bit harder to feel every nuance under your feet, and also be way more durable.
+A solid 5 mm sheet of rubber will provide more stiffness and make it a bit harder to feel every nuance under your feet, and also be more durable.
 If the rubber sheet material is a meager 3 mm thick, it will enable you to feel much more through it, contribute less stiffness, and wear away much faster.

 Finally, not all climbing shoe soles are made of the same rubber compound.
 They are all what was at the time of its invention called ‘sticky rubber’ but different compounds offer different balances of properties.
 Generally, the harder a rubber compound is, the more it resists deforming.
-This becomes important on tiny footholds where a weighted tip of the shoe would deform a softer rubber’s edge enough to make it pop off the foothold.
+This becomes important on tiny footholds where a weighted tip of the shoe would deform a softer rubber’s edge enough to pop off the foothold.
 Harder rubbers are also usually more durable, but they don’t offer as much pure friction.

 Maximum friction is the strength of softer rubber compounds.
-It comes at the cost of durability and how well it performs on tiny edges.
+It comes at the cost of durability and how well it performs on the tiniest edges.

 Finally, rubber compounds may also be optimised for durability at the cost of performance overall.
 Think rental shoes and the mileage they have to survive while also not being overly expensive.